 Want to move a little more this year?
 Finding new walking trails across the UK is a great first step, especially for families.
 For something a little more strenuous you might like to try Nordic walking – it’s a great way to explore your local area and make new friends, all while breaking a sweat.

 Many people hitch their fitness goals to a bigger challenge – like running a tough new distance.
 You can also try walking 1000 miles in a year, or training for a triathlon.

 The NHS has great tips on including more exercise in your daily life, such as the Strength and Flex five-week running plan for beginners, featuring a series of 24 videos from just ten minutes long, covering aerobics, strength and resistance, Pilates and yoga.

 7. Find a friend

-Research has found you’re much more likely to stick to your new year’s resolutions if you have support from a friend or loved one, so tell people about your goal.
+Research has found you’re much more likely to stick to your health and fitness resolutions if you have support from a friend or loved one, so tell people about your goal.
 They’ll help you to stay motivated on days when you’re not feeling so enthusiastic, and may even join you.

 Get the entire family active – it's a brilliant way to slip some exercise into your daily or weekly routine, for example.
 You might event discover a new sport or activity that you all love – such as climbing – or give back by walking or running for charity together.